wkarges/post_to_sql/README.md

-# Dynamic Post Request - Response to SQL
+# Dynamic Post Request - Write Response to SQL

 This project uses a combination of python script and .csvs to make dynamic POST requests and aggrigate the JSON responses into a SQL table.
 This was built for a very specific client use case and likely has limited ability to be repurposed without code modifications.
 To be sure check the [SampleRequestBody.json](Assets/sampledata/SampleRequestBody.json) and the [SampleResponse.json](Assets/sampledata/SampleResponse.json) files to see whether the schema matches your API.